jasnow/railroader-site/source/docs/confidence/index.markdown

 footer: true
 ---

-Brakeman assigns each warning a confidence level.
-This rating is intended to indicate how certain Brakeman is that the given warning is a real problem.
+Railroader assigns each warning a confidence level.
+This rating is intended to indicate how certain Railroader is that the given warning is a real problem.

 The following guidelines are used: